AgentCarlBrutananadilewski/otgcamera/README.md

 - From unknown developers with questionable privacy practices
 - Choked with interstitial and rewarded ads
 - Missing basic manual controls
+- Prone to crashing on modern Android versions (14+)

-This project replaces that mess with a clean Kotlin + Compose app using modern Android APIs.
+This project replaces that mess with a clean Kotlin + Compose app using modern Android APIs and build standards.

 ## Architecture